 An SLA outlines exactly what customers can expect, how quickly issues will be addressed, who’s responsible, and what quality of service should be delivered.

-In this blog, we’ll explore the key components of an SLA for customer service and highlight its role in enhancing customer experiences, driving operational excellence, and ensuring consistent, high-quality support.
+In this blog, we’ll explore the key components of an SLA for customer service and highlight its role in enhancing customer experience, driving operational excellence, and ensuring consistent, high-quality support.

 It’s a contract with a particular set of customer service standards concerning support, as well as what happens when those standards are not met.